How to Know If Your Holiday Emails Are Too Much [Updated]

 That means even over the holidays.

 When you look at your holiday campaign, is it instantly recognizable as an email from your company?
-Or is it indistinguishable from every other email.
+Or is it indistinguishable from every other email your prospects will have that day?

 Make it a one day thing